-The most in-depth reference on anodizing is doubtless "The Surface Finishing and Treatment of Aluminum and its Alloys" [paid link to info about book on Amazon] by Wernick, Pinner & Sheasby".
+The most in-depth reference on anodizing is doubtless "The Surface Finishing and Treatment of Aluminum and its Alloys" [affil. link to book info on Amazon] by Wernick, Pinner & Sheasby".

 A very accessible treatment of anodizing is Robert Probert's "Aluminum How-To" (also published in Spanish as "Aluminio El Como").